canonical/lxd/specs/rest-api.md

     }

 ## /1.0/operations/\<id\>/wait
-### GET
+### POST
-Authentication: trusted
+ * Authentication: trusted
-Operation: sync
+ * Operation: sync
-Return: dict of the operation once its state changes to the request state
+ * Return: dict of the operation once its state changes to the request state
-Description: Wait for an operation to finish
+ * Description: Wait for an operation to finish

 Input (wait for any event):